-We have six Locality Planning Forums (LPF) across North Ayrshire, which bring together local people and staff from partnership services, partner and community organisations.
-Each forum is Chaired by an IJB member and supported by a Partnership Senior Manager and a local GP.
-It is the role of each forum to be the 'ears and voice' of the community (locality).
+We have six Locality Planning Forums (LPFs) across North Ayrshire, which bring together local people and staff from partnership services, partner and community organisations.
+Each forum chair becomes an IJB member and is supported by a Partnership Senior Manager and a local GP.

 The LPFs identify priorities for action by listening to the views of local staff and community members, reviewing local health and care statistics, identifying key needs, issues and strengths (assets) in their local community.
-[See page 33 for further details on localities].
+[See page 52 for further details on localities].